yoshuawuyts/knowledge/arch/architecture.md

 If the answer is yes, DDD might be a good fit.
 If not, DDD is not for you.

-### domain vs persistance
+### domain vs persistence
 - __domain model__: real-life problems and solutions, models __behavior__.
-- __persistance model__: what and how data is stored, models __storage structure__.
+- __persistence model__: what and how data is stored, models __storage structure__.

 Start with the domain first, as it caters to the problem that's being solved.
-The persistance model is an implementation detail to the domain model.
+The persistence model is an implementation detail to the domain model.

-A domain is persistance agnostic.
-The persistance model, however, needs to be aware of the domain in order to transform the data.
+A domain is persistence agnostic.
+The persistence model, however, needs to be aware of the domain in order to transform the data.

 ### slicing the lasagna